Gain real-world experience through our internship program.

 The next phase is to secure an internship.

-- After your internship is secured and approved, request an Internship Agreement Form.
+- After your internship is secured, request an Internship Agreement Form.
 The internship director will email you the form, which both you and your site supervisor must complete.
-Your site supervisor must confirm that you will be working at least 168 hours during the course of the internship.
+Your site supervisor is the person who will serve as your “boss” for the internship.
+He or she must confirm that you will be working at least 168 hours during the course of the internship and that you will be assigned at least one major project worthy of four academic credits in communication.

 - Once the internship director approves the Internship Agreement Form, complete the Academic Internship Registration Form and turn it in to the Registrar's Office to enroll in COMM 399.